Keshav-Ojha/Core-Java-Assignment-3/README.md

-# Core-Java-Assignment-2
+# Core-Java-Assignment-3

 Question

-Q 2.
-ArrayList
-Sort the given ArrayList in descending order
+Q 3.
+Wrapper class
-Given ArrayList, sort the given ArrayList in descending order This exercise contains a class named ArrayListSort with the following method:
+Determine the type of primitive value and convert to its Wrapper class value Given a primitive value, determine primitive type and convert given primitive type value to its Wrapper class value This exercise contains a class named WrapperClassConvert with the following method:
-+arrayListSortDesc(ArrayList<BigInteger>) : ArrayList<BigInteger>
++convertToWrapper(object) : object
-    -Should accept arraylist of type BigInteger as input -Should sort the given ArrayList in descending order -Should return the sorted ArrayList in descending order as output
+    -Should accept object of primitive type as input and return Object of wrapper class as result -Should determine and convert given primitive type to its wrapper class -Should return "Give proper primitive as input" if object is null or not primitive type of data

 Example
 Sample Input:
-[24,543534,545,2342,9]
+10

 Expected Output:
-[543534,2342,545,24,9]
+10